 Expansive soils are defined as soils with a significant amount of clay particles with the ability to give up (shrink) or take on (swell) water.
 Within the City of Desert Hot Springs Planning area, expansive soils are not considered a significant hazard as there are minimal amounts of clay in the soils.
 Expansive soils are not known to occur on the project site.
-The Proposed Project would not be located on expansive soils and therefore no impact would occur and no mitigation measures are required.
+The Proposed Project would not be located on expansive soils and therefore no impact would occur.